1 Accessing REDCap

 4.4 Randomization

-The Randomization form is accessible once the participant has been signed in (MS Disposition set to ‘Accept’ and MD signature on the MD Sign in form).
+The Randomization form becomes accessible once the participant has been signed in (MS Disposition set to ‘Accept’ and MD signature on the MD Sign in form).

 4.6 NEL Labs